retog/rdfgraphnode/README.md

 - nodes
 - graph

-The first three properties are available only if the GraphNode represeents exactly one node.
+The first three properties are available only if the GraphNode represents exactly one node.

 A GraphNode has the following methods: